philtomson/c_parser_hotwright/README.md

 # C Parser with support for Hotwright microcode generation

-A recursive descent C parser that builds an Abstract Syntax Tree (AST), generates Control Flow Graphs (CFG), and synthesizes hardware microcode and Verilog HDL for FPGA implementation.
+A recursive descent C parser that builds an Abstract Syntax Tree (AST), generates Control Flow Graphs (CFG), and generates hardware microcode and Verilog HDL for FPGA implementation.

 ## Features